 Compressor-driven camping fridges are the only safe option for storing perishable food items off-grid for extended periods (even a few days.)

 Looking to keep stuff frozen or make ice?
 Only compressor camping fridges can do that for you.
 If the answer is yes, your search stops here.

 When it comes to power options, absorption fridges are versatile.
-Most can run on propane (LPG), DC (12V car or motorhome battery/alternator), or household (AC) electricity.
+Most can run on propane (LPG), DC (12V car or RV battery/alternator), or household (AC) electricity.